 Incent differs from traditional loyalty reward programs in a few key ways.
 The app rewards users whenever and wherever they spend through any payment, whether it is bills, rent or utilities.
 It does not use any cards or require spending at specific stores for the consumer to be rewarded.
 Users are rewarded for every tracked expenditure.
 Unlike other loyalty programs, there is no points system determined by the merchant.
 Instead, Incent rewards its users with cryptocurrency – tradable value – that has the potential to increase with demand and they have the option to redeem whenever they choose.

-“We are thrilled that Incent has launched!” says Rob Wilson, CEO of Incent.
-“Through Incent it is now easier than ever before to be rewarded with either cryptocurrency or cash while you spend.
+Rob Wilson, CEO of Incent, said: “Through Incent it is now easier than ever before to be rewarded with either cryptocurrency or cash while you spend.
 Incent is a unique way for Australians, particularly young professionals to take control of their finances.
 The app is ideal for people who are interested in building capital or wealth simply by living their lives or those who are interested in cryptocurrency.”

 Similar to other financial applications, Incent uses information directly from a bank account.
 The team can only access details which users have given permission to view and the process uses the same security processes banks use.
 Incent is registered with AUSTRAC and complies with Australian Government Anti-Money Laundering/Counter-Terrorism Financing obligations, providing robust security and encryption on par with the banking sector in Australia.